Reposoft/docker-httpd/README.md

 Was designed for a specific hosting scenario.
 See limitations+caveats in cert-sync.

-We tend to use https://github.com/Reposoft/docker-letsencrypt instead these days.
+These days we tend to use https://github.com/Reposoft/docker-letsencrypt instead.

 ## more

+Other httpd based images in more specific repositories:

  * https://github.com/Reposoft/docker-svn/tree/master/httpd